-If you are building a new home in Sydney or Melbourne, one of the smartest financial decisions you can make is to hire an independent inspector at each construction stage.
-But how much do these inspections actually cost, and what affects the price?
-This guide covers per-stage fees, full package pricing, how Sydney and Melbourne compare, and why the cost of inspections is a fraction of what you could lose without them.
+If you are building a new home in Sydney or Melbourne, one of the smartest financial decisions you can make is to hire an independent inspector at each major construction stage.
+But how much do construction stage inspections actually cost, and what affects the price?

 Construction stage inspections are independent assessments carried out at key milestones during a residential build.
-A licensed third-party inspector visits your site at each stage to check that the work complies with the approved plans, the National Construction Code (NCC), relevant Australian Standards, and your building contract.
+A licensed third-party inspector visits the site to check visible work against the approved plans, the National Construction Code, relevant Australian Standards and the building contract.

 Each inspection results in a detailed report with photographs, defect descriptions, and references to the relevant codes or standards.